 If you use Pro Tools 9 on your slave and have an Avid Artist control surface, you can use it to control Logic as well as PT.
-The Artist series used to only work on OSX (but there was a workaround to make it work with Windows), but with the most recent version, it has native Windows support.
+The Artist series used to only work on OSX (but there was a workaround to make it work with Windows), but with the recent versions, it has native Windows support.